Ritter Sport: Sustainability

 In a 2022 research overview carried out by The Chocolate Collective, Ritter Sport scored 23rd out of 35 reviewed chocolate companies with respect to environmental sustainability for chocolate resourcing.
 The survey's main concerns with Ritter were on deforestation to clear land for cocoa plantations and paying living wages to cocoa farmers.
-The survey found that the company is not leading the industry in any of the six criteria used in the comparison, but is starting to implement good policies in four of the six categories.
+The survey found that the company was not leading the industry in any of the six criteria used in the comparison, but was starting to implement good policies in four of the six categories.
+In the 2023 report, Ritter Sport scored 2nd out of 38 reviewed chocolate companies with respect to environmental sustainability for chocolate resourcing.
+The survey found that the company was an industry leader in the categories of 'Traceability & Transparency' and 'Deforestation & Climate'.